 Visiting the Khao Sok National Park

 One of the biggest strings to Khao Lak’s bow is its proximity to Khao Sok National Park, and the world of activity this opens up.
-The park is the largest area of tropical rainforest in southern Thailand with dramatic karst scenery and many orchids, birds and rare mammals including elephant and deer.
+The park is the largest area of tropical rainforest in southern Thailand, with karst scenery and many orchids, birds and rare mammals, including elephants and deer.

 If you find, as I do, that beach fatigue can set in, the park is a tonic of activity and exploration.
-You can kayak through the mangroves, mountain bike along well-laid tracks, or go walking with a group of five to ten elephants.
+You can kayak through the mangroves, mountain bike along well-laid tracks, or tackle the hiking trails.

-The park is roughly an hour inland from Khao Lak, and easy to explore in a day out from Khao Lak.
-Alternatively, you could stay overnight and I recommend the Elephant Hills floating camp over Cheow Lan Lake.
+The park is roughly an hour inland and easy to explore in a day from Khao Lak.
+Alternatively, you could stay overnight, and I recommend the Elephant Hills floating camp over Cheow Larn Lake.